LucaAngioloni/Micchinetta/README.md

 The system must be connected to the internet to be able to use Google APIs and internal MICC APIs for accountability.
 Moreover, the software, to run a simple conversation, will need some capabilities in natural language processing.
 Many NLP software packages exist, but not many support Italian language along the English language.
 [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) is the software chosen.

-All of this software components have a significant computational cost and will require a decent machine to run on.
+All of these software components have a significant computational cost and will require a decent machine to run on.

 ## Interface and Description
 To provide a visual feedback to the user, the system implements a simple interface.